Colorado’s 2023 legislative session begins - NewsBreak

 Colorado’s 2023 legislative session begins

 DENVER, Colo, (KRDO) -- Monday, Jan.
-9 kicks off Colorado's 2023 legislative session.
+9 kicked off Colorado's 2023 legislative session.
 Beginning at 10 a.m., local lawmakers gathered at the Capitol for the first day of the legislative session.

-Colorado Democrats have the majority in the Senate and the House of Representatives.

 On the first day, several new lawmakers are set to be sworn into office to reflect the redistricting changes.
 Several being sworn in Monday are from Southern Colorado.